1993 New York City mayoral election: Disqualified

+Campaign

+As in his unsuccessful 1989 campaign, Giuliani also ran on the Liberal Party ballot, while the Conservative Party line was held by activist George Marlin.

+Citing broken windows theory, Giuliani promised to focus the police department on shutting down petty crimes and nuisances as a way of restoring the quality of life:

 Dinkins and Giuliani never debated during the campaign, unable to agree on how to approach a debate.
 Dinkins wanted to share the debate stage with third-party candidates, while Giuliani did not.